 It’s an affordable bird, it’s a reasonably priced plane, it’s FRUGAL MAN!

-Hey kids and adults, Frugal Man here.
+Hey everyone, I’m Frugal Man.
 It’s a pleasure to meet you.
 I’m sure my renown has reached your ears already but just in case it hasn’t, allow myself to introduce….myself.

 Frugal Man’s powers are many but the most important is making the most out of every dollar.
-And yes, I do often talk about myself in third person.
+And yes, another one of my powers is that I often talk about myself in third person.
 Such is the way of Frugal Man.

 Those that call me cheap or a miser simply do not understand.
-The essence of frugality isn’t hoarding money, it’s making sure that your money goes towards things that bring you happiness and help you hit your future goals.
-That is what Frugal Man is here to tell you.
+The essence of frugality isn’t hoarding money and avoiding buying things at all.
+It’s actually about making sure that your money goes towards things that bring you happiness and help you hit your future goals.
+That is what Frugal Man is here to teach you.

 How do you know that you can trust me?
-First of all, have you seen the dollar sign on my chest and my excellent physique?
+First of all, have you seen the dollar sign on my chest, my rugged face and my excellent physique?

 Renting your modem